 My legal education helped me to understand the governance basis of the business world.
 I had already worked in the business world for quite a while before I did my legal education at ULaw and I found that it really interesting to learn the theory behind the tasks I often did at work.

-As alumni of ULaw I am keen to help build the next generation of business leaders.
+As an alumna of ULaw I am keen to help build the next generation of business leaders.
 Particularly in convincing the legal professions of the benefit and necessity of business education as well as legal education.
 It was the right time for me to take on a board role and I am really excited to be involved.

 With the calibre and the breadth of experience of the Business Advisory Board members, the Board will be able to help ULaw’s curriculum and additional activities to be cutting edge within the legal and business arena.
 There are still too few lawyers and governance professionals with a strong business education.
 Also, with the ever increasing governance focus in business, ULaw’s Business School is uniquely placed to develop business leaders with a firm grounding in ethics and governance.